xDec0de/42born2beroot/README.md

 The VM should automatically restart after this.
 Note that every time you start the VM you will need to enter the passphrase to unlock your disk.

+## Hostname

+Just in case you are using a wrong hostname for any reason, remember that you can change it with `hostnamectl set-hostname <hostname>`, then, you can check your hostname by using the `hostnamectl` command.
+You will need to know how to do this on your evaluation.

 ## Sudo

 Now it's time to install sudo _(**su**per **u**ser **do**)_, a very descriptive name.